ethan-yxchen/fsfsf/README.md

 What's more, you can query for parts of files, without laborious effort to define and implement parsing of files into parts.

-FSfSF is built on two ideas: Disjunction of Conjunction of Minhash (DC-Minhash) and File Fragment Clone Search (FFCS).
+FSFSF is built on two ideas: Disjunction of Conjunction of Minhash (DC-Minhash) and File Fragment Clone Search (FFCS).

 DC-Minhash provides a scalable, sort-and-groupby style clustering or pre-clustering algorithm.
 Sort-and-groupby approach is O(n log n) to the size of collection, and this is better then many clustering algorithms which requires all-pair distance, of O(n log n).